This is the main profitability ratio. It measures the net income earned on each share of common stock.

 What is Financial Accounting Standards Board (FASB)?

-Information must be available to decision-makers before it loses its capacity to influence decisions.
+Information must be available to decision-makers before it loses its capacity to influence decision making.

 What is Timely?

-This ratio measures the percentage of total financing provided by creditors rather than stockholders.
-It ignores whether the company is performing well or not.
+This leverage ratio measures the percentage of total financing provided by creditors rather than stockholders.
 Higher ratios imply greater risk that the company may be unable to pay its debts as they come due.
+It is calculated as Total Debt / Total Assets.

 What is debt to assets ratio?

-An important item that cannot reasonably be reported in the statements must be discussed in notes that accompany the statements following with what principle?
+An important item that cannot reasonably be reported in the financial statements must be discussed in notes that accompany the statements.
+What principle is this referring to?

 What is the full disclosure principal?

-This assumption requires that company transactions must not blue with personal transactions.
+This assumption requires that business transactions must not blur with personal transactions.

 What is Economic Entity Assumption?

-Creates international accounting standards (called IFRS).
-Used by over 115 countries
+Creates international accounting standards.
+It is used by over 115 countries.

 What is International Accounting Standards Board (IASB)?